Are you a textile technique addict?

 3. You’ll actually be less versatile

-It sounds counterintuitive but having a grasp on lots of different techniques can actually make you less versatile as an artist.
+It sounds counterintuitive but having a grasp on lots of different techniques can actually make you less versatile as a stitcher.
 Merely scratching the surface can lead to textile art that is generic and commonplace.
 Whereas mining the potential of a single technique through rigorous and structured experimentation gives you the skill and confidence to use it in ever more inventive and varied ways.

 4. Your process will lack focus